Munros since diagnosis #195 – #198

 The cloud thickened and dropped over us as we walked over the flat shoulder to the round summit of Beinn Liath Mhor Fannaich.
 All views into the distance disappeared.
 We arrived at eleven, just behind a father and son, Iain and Stuart, with their two exuberant dogs.
 It was suddenly very cold and wet.
 We all fumbled to protect ourselves with gloves and full rain gear.
 The dogs also got coats.
 For the rest of the day we walked together through mist, cloud and rain along an easy to follow route, starting under the summit of Beinn Liath Mhor Fannaich along an immaculate stalkers’ path hollowed out of scree.
 No doubt the views from here are quite spectacular.
 There are outcrops on a gentle slope to the south and sheer cliffs to the north; from time to time the path passes great chasms into misty nothingness and curves eventually round to the summit of Sgurr Mor, skirting sheer cliffs, buttresses and gullies.
 On the way, we disturbed flusters of ptarmigan, wings dazzling white among the greys.
 At the top, the grasses were decorated with frosty dew, there was about a bucketful of fresh snow nestling in a hollow facing north east, left over from the last squall, which the dogs promptly gobbled up.
 While taking a screenshot of my position, for the record, the battery on my phone gave up the ghost from the cold.
 We hung around for long enough only to adjust our clothing, fill our pockets with munchies and take a bearing for the next stage, which was back the way we came for a few hundred meters and then to veer south.

 This slope of Sgurr Mor is decorated by a series of steps or terraces.
 The surface layer of peat and gravel is subject to freeze/thaw cycles under a process called solifluction.
 Some of the steps are several feet deep and they are remarkably regular.
-On the way down we met a party of three going round the circuit in opposite direction, one of whom was heading for her 200th Munro.
+On the way down we met a party of three going round the circuit in opposite direction, one of whom was heading for her two hundredth Munro.
 (I later worked out that if I include the four Munros in Fisherfield I know for sure I climbed in my youth, but have not yet climbed again, then Sgurr Mor was also my two hundredth.
-But that is not how I am counting now.)
+But if I include either of the two in Knoydart I think I might have climbed, then my two hundredth was Beinn Liath Mhor Fannaich or even Meall na Teanga.
+Which is why I started the count again from 2014.)
 The weather did not improve, though the walking was easy over the subsidiary tops of Meall nan Peithirean and Creachan Rairigidh, gradually descending to only 830 meters before the screes on the side of Meall Gorm loomed out of the mist.
 The ascent was less steep than appeared and on the long round summit, the ground was garnished by many slabs lying flat on the ground, making for very pleasant walking.
 We were at the handsome summit cairn of flat slabs at about one fifteen, and again stopped no longer than necessary before continuing along the round hump, passing by a tumbledown stalkers’ shelter made from flat slabs, then down again to the final bealach.
 It was good to be in a group under these conditions; we kept to our own pace, looked out for each other.
 Martyn and Iain discovered along the way that they had a mutual friend, and found much to talk about.
 What a small world it is.

 I had prepared myself mentally for the final section, which I thought would be the most difficult.
 It was getting on in the day and the flanks of the final summit, An Coileachan, were rocky and steeper than the others.
 There was only a very sporadic path up through challenging boulder fields and the weather was still not pleasant.
 But we all made it to the summit in less than an hour since the last.
 In better weather this complex tor would certainly be a good place to hang out in preparation for the descent, but not today.
 We took a careful bearing before descending again under the watchful presence of a pair of ravens, first into the little corrie under Bealach Bàn and then to rocky outcrops at the start of a long path back, where at last we stopped for long enough to rest and eat properly, now out of the rain and infuriated by views of the ridges we just traversed emerging from rising cloud.
 My phone battery came to life again out of the bitter wind.
 We looked out over the depths of Loch Gorm to the sheer cliffs of Meall Gorm, with both Sgurr Mor and Beinn Liath Mhor Fannnaich in the background, still miles from the road.